Lane Kenworthy, The Good Society

 What causes happiness?
 For any given person, genetics and unique individual circumstances play an important role.
 But scientists have identified a number of external factors that also tend to have an influence.4

 Income.
-If we look across individuals or countries, those with higher income tend to be happier.
-This used to be conventional wisdom.
+It used to be conventional wisdom that higher income increases happiness.
 Then, in the mid-1970s, Richard Easterlin posited that income boosts happiness only up to a point, after which it yields no further benefit.5 This came to be known as the “Easterlin paradox.”
-Recent studies with improved data tell us that the old view is correct.6 Additional income increases happiness less at high income levels than at low income levels, but the increase does continue at high levels.
-Figure 1 shows the pattern across individuals in the United States, and figure 2 shows the pattern across countries.7
+Recent studies with improved data haven’t yielded a definitive conclusion as to which view is correct.

 Income inequality.
 People compare their income to others, so relative income, not just the absolute level, may affect happiness.
-If so, higher levels of income inequality will tend to reduce happiness.9
+If so, higher levels of income inequality will tend to reduce happiness.8

 Unemployment.
 Being unemployed decreases happiness.
-In the General Social Survey data, for example, 32-36% of people employed full-time, employed part-time, or “keeping house” say they are very happy, compared to just 19% of those who are unemployed.10
+In the General Social Survey data, for example, 32-36% of people employed full-time, employed part-time, or “keeping house” say they are very happy, compared to just 18% of those who are unemployed.9

 Work conditions.
 Autonomy at work tends to increase happiness.
-Work stress and a long commute to work are associated with lower happiness.11
+Work stress and a long commute to work are associated with lower happiness.10

 Education.
 People with more education tend to be happier, though the payoff comes largely via higher income.12

 Age.
-Happiness tends to decrease steadily until middle age — the late forties — and then begins to rise again.13
+Among adults, happiness tends to decrease steadily until middle age — the late forties — and then begins to rise.13

 Tolerance.
-Tolerance of diverse lifestyles is positively associated with happiness.18
+Tolerance of diverse lifestyles is positively associated with happiness.20

 Trust.
-Trust in other people is positively associated with happiness.19
+Trust in other people is positively associated with happiness.21

 Religiosity.
-Frequency of attendance at religious services is positively associated with happiness, though this may be solely because it increases friendships.20
+Frequency of attendance at religious services is positively associated with happiness, though this may be chiefly because it increases friendships.22

 Can happiness increase?
-For individuals, that is more the exception than the rule.
 People have a strong propensity to adapt to changes in life circumstances and revert to their earlier level of happiness.
-Yet average happiness in countries can and does change, for two reasons.
-First, adaptation is partial; some individuals do experience lasting changes in happiness over time.21 Second, even if the happiness of particular individuals remains constant, if average happiness among younger cohorts is higher, cohort replacement will produce a rise in overall average happiness over time.
+Yet average happiness in a country can and does change, for two reasons.
+First, adaptation is partial; some individuals do experience lasting changes in happiness over time.24 Second, even if the happiness of particular individuals remains constant, if average happiness among younger cohorts is higher, cohort replacement will produce a rise in overall average happiness over time.